Import Cost Guide · 2026

 Practical implication for importers from China

-If you import from China, your effective duty rate is now MFN baseline + Section 301 (7.5–25%).
+If you import from China, your effective duty rate is now standard duty + Section 301 (7.5–25%), plus the Section 122 surcharge (10%) while it remains in force until July 2026.
 The reciprocal tariffs you may have been paying are gone — and you may be entitled to a refund.
 Check the CBP CAPE portal for refund claims.

 Types of US import tariffs — current status (May 2026)